Corsica Yacht Charters

 Discover Corsica’s stunning hilltop villages and pristine natural landscapes aboard a charter yacht

-A stroll through Corsica’s charming hilltop villages is a walk through history.
-Around each corner, discover remnants of its hidden culture: Centuries-old cathedrals, cobble-stoned streets, bustling fish markets and music-filled squares.
-Yet, the reason many charter in Corsica – to experience the island’s natural beauty.
-With its red cliffs towering over the Med, secluded beaches, turquoise waters, and pine and eucalyptus forests perfect for hikes, Corsica is home to some of Europe’s most scenic landscapes.
+A stroll through Corsica’s charming hilltop villages offers a trip through history.
+Around each corner, discover remnants of its hidden culture: Centuries-old cathedrals, cobble-stoned streets, bustling fish markets, and music-filled squares.
+Yet, the reason many charter a crewed yacht in Corsica is to experience the island’s natural beauty.
+With its red cliffs towering over the Mediterranean, secluded beaches, turquoise waters, and pine and eucalyptus forests perfect for hikes, Corsica is home to some of Europe’s most scenic landscapes.

 Many charters cruise the breathtakingly beautiful western coast of Corsica, from Calvi to Bonifacio.
 Anchoring in the deep-water harbors in the many charming fishing villages that line the route, you’ll be swept away by Corsica’s charms.
 Where to go: